 Houston, we have a problem.
 Employee engagement is crashing.

 According to a survey by OfficeVibe, only 13% of workers worldwide report feeling engaged at work.
+In fact, G2Crowd has found that 32% of the non-HR employees surveyed believe that companies don’t invest in their engagement.
 And in their 2017 “State of the American Workforce” report, Gallup went as far as to declare an employee engagement crisis.

 Why the panic?

 Because low levels of engagement can impact a business negatively.
 We’re talking low employee retention rates, low productivity, and ultimately low profits.
 In the same OfficeVibe survey, they found that companies with engaged employees outperform those without by 202%!
 And that businesses with highly engaged employees have 21% more profits than those with low engagement.

 Imagine the benefits countless of businesses are missing out on by not executing employee engagement ideas.

 The problem isn’t that they (and most likely, you) don’t know that employee engagement can make you even more competitive.
 The problem isn’t even that you don’t know your employees aren’t as engaged as they could be.

 The problem is that most of us don’t really know how to improve employee engagement.
 In this post, we’ll share 8 employee engagement ideas that can make a difference.

 Now, installing an ice-cream cart in the break-room isn’t the kind of instant gratification employee engagement initiatives we’ll be discussing here.